JosiahRooney/Valencia-Tile/wp-content/plugins/cc-child-pages/readme.txt

 12. CC Child Pages widget options

 == Changelog ==

+= 1.34 =
+* Added `ignore_sticky_posts` parameter
+* Added `limit` parameter to limit the number of pages displayed
+* Added `offset` parameter to allow skipping a number of pages

+= 1.33 =
+* Added `posts_per_page` and `page` parameters for basic pagination
+* Added `page_ids` parameter to allow display of specific pages
+* Added `use_custom_link` parameter to allow the over-riding of the link target on a per page basis
+* Added new CSS IDs to help make styling more flexible

+= 1.32 =
+* Bug fix - widget was displaying sibling pages instead of child pages under certain circumstances

+= 1.31 =
+* Added `siblings` option to the widget
+* Added `show_current_page` option for use with the shortcode when `siblings` is set to `true`
+* Added `hide_wp_more` to remove the standard "Continue reading..." message from excerpts
+* Added `use_custom_excerpt`, `use_custom_title` and `use_custom_more` to the shortcode
+* Added more filters and actions to widget and shortcode to allow extension of plugin

+= 1.30 =
+* Bug fix - internationalization now works correctly (translations need work though - currently only French, which is known to be poor)
+* Added more filters to widget, list and shortcode to allow extension of plugin

+= 1.29 =
+* Bug fix - widget will now show on all pages/posts if "All Pages" or a specific parent page is selected
+* Bug fix - shortcode now closes query correctly (was causing issues with some themes)
+* The shortcode will now work with custom post types
+* You can now specify multiple parent page IDs (when using `list="true"`, only a single parent ID can be specified)

+= 1.28 =
+* Further improvements to integration when used with Video Thumbnails plugin

+= 1.27 =
+* Added the `siblings` parameter to show siblings of current page
+* Improved integration when used with Video Thumbnails plugin
+* Minor bug fixes for CC Child Pages Widget

+= 1.26 =
+* The CSS for displaying child pages has been re-written to allow for custom CSS to be more easily written - for example, specifying a border should no longer cause problems in the responsive layout.
+Fallbacks have been put in place for older versions of Internet Explorer.
+* The handling of Custom CSS from the settings page has been improved.
+* The loading of the plugin CSS has been returned to the default manner.
+While this means that CSS is loaded on pages where the shortcode is not used, it means that the CSS can be correctly minified by other plugins and ensures that valid HTML is generated.

+= 1.25 =
+* New option added to widget to show all top-level pages and their children.
+This can now be used as a complete replacement for the standard Pages widget
+* New option added to the plugins settings page allowing custom CSS code to be specified from within the plugin.
+This feature has been requested several times.
+This functionality will be expanded on in the future.

 = 1.24 =
 * Further enhancements to CSS when using both the `list` and `cols` parameters